-In this test, Bankrate tries to estimate the effect of problem assets, such as unpaid loans, on the bank's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the effect of problem assets, such as past-due loans, on the bank's reserves set aside to cover loan losses, as well as overall capitalization.

-Having large numbers of these kinds of assets may eventually force a bank to use capital to cover losses, decreasing its cushion of equity.
-Many of those assets are also likely to be in non-accrual status and no longer earning interest for the bank, decreasing earnings and increasing the risk of a failure in the future.
+Having extensive holdings of these kinds of assets may eventually require a bank to use capital to absorb losses, diminishing its cushion of equity.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, resulting in lower earnings and potentially more risk of a failure in the future.

-On Bankrate's test of asset quality, Academy Bank, National Association scored 40 out of a possible 40 points, exceeding the national average of 37.62 points.
+On Bankrate's test of asset quality, Academy Bank, National Association scored 40 out of a possible 40 points, above the national average of 37.49 points.

-Banks keep a reserve to deal with problem assets known as an "allowance for loan and lease losses."
-That reserve's size can be a useful indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of at-risk loans.
+Banks keep a reserve known as an "allowance for loan and lease losses" to deal with troubled assets .
+How large that reserve is can be a useful indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of problem loans.
 Unfortunately, the FDIC did not provide information on Academy Bank, National Association's loan loss allowance in its most recent filings.